haskell/cabal/Cabal/doc/developing-packages.markdown

 When building, Cabal will automatically run the appropriate preprocessor and compile the Haskell module it produces.

-Some fields take lists of values, which are optionally separated by commas, except for the `build-depends` field, where the commas are mandatory.
+Some fields take lists of values.
+In the `build-depends` field, a comma must appear between each package listed.
+In all other fields, comma separators are not allowed; values must be separated by a space or by a newline, with subsequent lines indented as appropriate.

 Some fields are marked as required.
 All others are optional, and unless otherwise specified have empty default values.